benjaco-edu/db-assignment-6-perfomacne/README.md

 where match(Title) against('+grounds' IN BOOLEAN MODE);
 ```

-Boolean mode means that words can be required my adding `+` in fron of the word, and can be deselected by adding a `-` in front of a word,
+Boolean mode means that words can be required by adding `+` in front of the word, and can be deselected by adding a `-` in front of a word,

 Which executes: